-Although the building was completed in 1914 and its history is fascinating in its own right, the estate today offers a long walk through Canadian history beyond the castle itself.
-Enjoy several in-house museums, decadently preserved rooms, several dining options and a constant carousel of events for the whole family.
-Visitors can easily spend an entire day exploring the castle’s three floors, the stables outside and the gorgeously manicured gardens surrounding the estate.
-Waltz through the castle’s hallways at your own pace or take a tour, making sure to stop at each of the museum exhibits, such as the striking and evocative Dark Side of Toronto photography exhibit, which stretches through the tunnels that connect the stables to the castle.
-Discover the castle’s secret passageways inside or step out to get an unmatched view of the Toronto skyline and the estate’s five acres of gardens.
+Enjoy several in-house museums, decadently preserved rooms, several dining options and special events.
+Spend a day exploring the castle’s three floors, the stables outside and the manicured gardens surrounding the estate.
+Explore at your own pace or take a tour, making sure to stop at each of the museum exhibits, such as the striking and evocative Dark Side of Toronto photography exhibit, which stretches through the tunnels that connect the stables to the castle.
+Discover secret passageways inside and take in the unmatched view of the Toronto skyline and the estate’s five acres of gardens.

 For up-to-date information and details on Casa Loma, we recommend you visit their website.
 For information about other places of interest to explore nearby, keep scrolling to see what Destination Ontario recommends.

 More about Casa Loma

 Located at 1 Austin Terrace, Casa Loma is located at the intersection of Spadina Ave. and Davenport Road in the Annex neighbourhood.